haoxx0351/Analysis-of-ACORN-HAI/README.md

 ---

 ### Troubleshooting
-For any issues with code execution, please contact Xinxin at xx_hao@nus.edu.sg.
+For any issues with code execution, please contact Xinxin (xx_hao@nus.edu.sg).

 ---